KEEP UP TO DATE ON THE LATEST IN DIGITAL MARKETING

 - Capable of tracking engagement or reach of social media posts, and social media reporting

-- Predict how well your hashtag will perform with the AI feature.
+- An AI feature that enables you to predict how well your hashtag will perform

-So, all that’s great.
-How do I find the one for me?
+How do I find the right one for me?

 Well, first you have to make absolutely sure that the person treats you right… Oh wait, you’re talking about the tools.
-When it comes to choosing the right platform, you need to ensure that it fits your needs.
+When it comes to choosing the right social media monitoring platform, you need to ensure that it fits your needs.

 Being in the driver’s seat isn’t always easy.
 Picking the right social media monitoring tool can take quite a bit of navigating.
 Considering coverage, supported platforms, APIs, and of course budget, can make it difficult to reach your end decision.